-It’s possible to wager on a NCAA Basketball Futures market at anytime, but the sportsbooks will adjust the odds over the course of the season, particularly during March Madness, depending on results and other relevant news such as injuries to key players.
+It’s possible to wager on a NCAA basketball futures market at any time.
+Sportsbooks will adjust the odds throughout the season depending on results and other relevant news such as injuries to key players.

 When does the College Basketball season normally begin?

 The NCAA Division I men's basketball season begins around November time and culminates with March Madness which unsurprisingly begins in March and ends in early April.

 To qualify for March Madness, a NCAA Division I college basketball team must either win its conference tournament or receive an “at-large” bid from the NCAA tournament selection committee.

 March Madness is more correctly known as the NCAA Division I Men’s Basketball Tournament and features 68 college teams.